Pennsylvania Governor's School for the Sciences: Core Courses

 None of the teachers of the core courses are required to teach any one particular area or course.
 They are simply hired to teach a course in the general subject area.
 As a result, the core courses vary from year to year; however, it is typical for the Biology course to be in HIV/AIDS Biotechnology, the Chemistry course to be in Organic Chemistry, the Mathematics Course on Discrete Mathematics and the Physics course typically covers concepts in Modern Physics, often focusing on Special Relativity.
 The Computer Science Course covers basic programming concepts and offers independent study for those with experience.

 As it is not unusual for a student in the PGSS program to be unfamiliar with a topic, it is common for the students to help one another to stay abreast of the workload.
 Students can also consult teaching assistants, who are often college students or former PGSS participants, for advice.
-The core courses typically run fifty minutes each four days a week, with four courses each day from Monday through Friday.
-Students may drop one core course after two weeks, provided that they are taking at least one elective and have completed outstanding homework assignments in that course.

 The core professors often return for multiple summers.
 Dr. Mark Farrell of Point Park University usually teaches the chemistry course and is the only faculty to have been with the program since the beginning of the program.
-Dr. Richard Holman of Carnegie Mellon has been teaching the physics core since the early 1990s.
-Dr. Ben Campbell was a student in the program in 1997 and has been a TA or faculty member every year but one since.

 Lab Courses

 A laboratory course is offered in every subject.
 Typically, one or more inter-disciplinary laboratory courses are added, such as Organic Chemistry.
-These usually meet twice a week for three hours following core courses.
 Depending on the subject area, it may be required that the laboratory course and the Team Project be taken together to better prepare students for the rigor of the team project.

 Elective Courses

-Students have to option of attending up to three of the ten Elective Courses offered.
-These smaller courses typically run for an hour twice a week after core courses.
-Taking more than four electives in addition to all of the core courses is not permitted without special permission from the director.
+Students have the option of attending up to three of the ten Elective Courses offered.
 Usually, several electives, including Astrophysics and Laser Technology are consistently offered every year, although content in these courses may change.
-Past Math Electives were taught by longtime PGSS faculty, Juan Schaffer, who was often revered by students for his mathematical genius and resemblance to Einstein until his passing in 2017.